metablaster/WindowsFirewallRuleset/docs/README.md

 contains rules will be significantly slower (depends on number of existing rules)

-- All errors and warnings will be saved to `Logs` directory, you can review these logs later if you want to fix some problem, most warnings and even some errors can be safely ignored, in certain cases you might want to resolve errors if possible.
+- All errors and warnings will be saved to `Logs` directory, you can review these logs later if you whish to fix some problem, most warnings and even some errors can be safely ignored, in certain cases you might want to resolve errors if possible.

 - Any rule that results in "Access is denied" while loading should be reloaded by executing specific